leonz/zetebot/README.md

-A simple bot for Slack.
-Based on hubut by GitHub.
+A simple chat bot for Slack using the real time messaging API, written in Python.
+Based on hubot by GitHub.